kubermatic/kubermatic/docs/proposals/kubevirt-production-proposal.md

 #### Underlying Cluster Exposure

-We can recommend and support metal-lb deployment in case a customer does not have a possibility (or does not want to) to use a self-provisioned edge.
+We can recommend and support metal-lb deployment in case an admin does not have a possibility (or does not want to) to use a self-provisioned edge.
 We have to set appropriate metal-lb setup that we would support based on benchmarking.

 #### Performance